 There are plenty of reasons this bowl ends up on regular rotation.

-• Glossy teriyaki-style sauce.
-A simple cornstarch slurry turns a handful of pantry ingredients into a thick, shiny sauce that coats every piece of chicken.
-No alcohol-based ingredients needed.
+- Glossy teriyaki-style sauce: A simple cornstarch slurry turns pantry ingredients into a thick, shiny sauce that coats every piece of chicken.

-• Simple rice base.
-White rice, brown rice, leftover rice from the night before, or a microwave rice pouch all work here.
-Use what you have.
+- Simple rice base: White rice, jasmine rice, brown rice, leftover rice, or microwave rice pouches all work.

-• Lunch or dinner use.
-The bowl works as a quick dinner and packs just as well the next day as a lunch.
-It fits naturally into a high protein lunch ideas rotation.
+- Lunch or dinner use: The bowl works as a quick dinner and packs well for work lunches.

 Ingredients You’ll Need